Taccoform Tutorial Series - Part I

 + droplet_public_ip = (known after apply)

-• You can now see what terraform will be provisioning
+- You can now see what terraform will be provisioning

-• The Plan line is key for deciding if terraform is going to perform the changes you’re expecting.
+line is key for deciding if terraform is going to perform the changes you’re expecting. - It’s always a good idea to review the plan prior to executing the change

-1. After reviewing the plan’s output, run terraform apply
+- After reviewing the plan’s output, run

-• You will see a similar output to the plan and will be prompted to confirm the change:
+- You will see a similar output to the plan and will be prompted to confirm the change:

 Plan: 1 to add, 0 to change, 0 to destroy.